Qualifying Mortgage Borrowers And Co-Borrowers For Loan Approval

 - All Mortgage Borrowers and Co-Borrowers need to have a valid social security number

-- Two years employment history: Gaps in employment is allowed
+- Two years of employment history: Gaps in employment is allowed

 Non-Permanent Resident Aliens can qualify as mortgage borrowers and co-borrowers.